 Put away the cell phone, please.
 This speakeasy has rules.
 Respect them for a chance to enjoy some of the city’s very best cocktails inside a candlelit spot national magazines have ranked among the greatest bars in the country.
 Legend has it owner Lê took a trip through 48 states, where he visited dozens of bars in search of the best one.
 Not finding it, he returned to Philly and opened his own.

-When Stephen Starr is involved, one thing is pretty much guaranteed: Everything is going to be on theme.
+When Stephen Starr is involved, one thing is pretty much guaranteed: There is going to be a concept.
 Swing around the corner from his lively Mexican restaurant El Rey and down an alley to find the speakeasy-style Ranstead Room.
 Inside the intimate spot, choose a drink from a focused menu that takes its cues from spirit-forward, classic cocktails, including throwbacks like smashes and flips.
-Expect a wait to get in.
-When all the seats are filled, the host will take down your name and text you when something opens up.

 Also Featured in: